atwellpub/WordPress-Fast-Ajax-Mu-Plugin/readme.md

 WordPress AJAX calls are not cached and load the entire WordPress environment including all active plugins and the activated theme.

 This plugin allows you to specify which plugins your AJAX call requires to complete a task.
-This feature allows you to save server resources and increase completion speed.
+This feature allows you to save server resources and reduce the time it takes to complete ajax calls.

 This mu-plugin was developed to help improve speed for [Inbound Now's](https://www.inboundnow.com) frontend ajax calls.